 Pornography is often compared to a drug, so it isn’t shocking that other people have thought about lust in similar terms.
 Lust is a force–an energy–that drives people in a particular direction.
 Everyone knows that not every impulse should be acted on or the world we live in would be even more chaotic and disorderly.
-And every Christian know that lustful thoughts and emotions fall into that category.
+And every Christian knows that lustful thoughts and emotions fall into that category.

 Pastor John likens lust to drunkenness.
 Lust numbs the mind to morality and consequences much like the effect of alcohol.
 The problem is people do dangerous things while intoxicated.
 And when they sober up, they always have to live with the results of their decisions.
 Pastor John advises Christians struggling with lust to be proactive and aggressive–much like they would when preventing a drunk friend from doing himself harm.
-Christians should help each other in the fight for purity if that means establishing mature accountability relationships or simply being available to chat when a friend is experiencing temptation.
+Christians should help each other in the fight for sexual integrity, if that means establishing mature accountability relationships or simply being available to chat when a friend is experiencing temptation.

 I’ve transcribed the insightful clip (episode 60) from the Ask John podcast.
 If you get something out of it, I recommend you check out other episodes on DesiringGod.org and download the app in the app store.

 Now that’s a lot of man-handling for a drunken guy.
 Is that right?
 Should we do that?
 And I think most people would say “Yeah, you should do that.
 He’s drunk, he was going to kill himself.”
 And my question is, is there something like that that we should do for each other?
 If this psycho-erotic euphoria is as powerful as drunkenness–and I think it is–then do we need people in our lives who will break our arm.John Piper

 For more, you can check out the complete archive of articles on integrity.